 It can be used in equal quantities for sweetening cereals, beverages, and baked goods.
-However, it will not feed the yeast to make it rise so don’t try to substitute it for sugar in yeast bread.
+However, it will not feed the yeast that make bread rise so don’t try to substitute it for sugar in yeast bread.

 Here’s where xylitol gets really exciting.
 There are already a few other sugar alcohols commonly used in sugar-free products.
-You may have heard of sorbitol or mannitol.
+You may have heard of sorbitol, mannitol or stevia.

-However, xylitol takes things one step further when it comes to dental health.
+However, xylitol takes things a step further when it comes to dental health.

 Tooth decay is caused by harmful bacteria living in your mouth who break sugar down into acids that can decay your teeth.
-Eating a high sugar diet feeds these bacteria and allows them to spread and cause further damage to your teeth.
+Eating a high-sugar diet feeds these bacteria and allows them to increase in number, create biofilms (plaque) and cause damage to your teeth.

-Sugar alcohols do not provide this food.
-That’s why you can’t use xylitol as a sugar replacement in yeast bread.
-The bacteria can’t feed on sugar alcohol in the same way it feeds on sugar.
+These bacteria don’t eat polyols.
+Which is similar to why you can’t use xylitol as a sugar replacement in yeast bread.
+The yeast fungi can’t feed on sugar alcohol in the same way they feed on sugar.

-So xylitol not only doesn’t help harmful bacteria grow, but it also actively keeps it from growing?
+So xylitol not only doesn’t help harmful bacteria, but it also actively keeps them from growing?
 That's pretty sweet!
 (Pun 100% intended).

 No wonder dental professionals are getting excited about it!

-It also doesn’t take much for this effect to occur.
-Using 2 grams of xylitol three times per day (for a total of 6 grams per day) can reduce the amount of cavity-causing bacteria in your mouth by about a third after four weeks of use.
+It doesn’t take much xylitol to produce this effect.
+Consuming 2 grams of xylitol three times per day (for a total of 6 grams per day) can reduce the amount of cavity-causing bacteria in your mouth by about a third after four weeks of use.

-Have you ever wondered where we get cavity-causing bacteria in our mouths?
+Have you ever wondered where we picked up the cavity-causing bacteria living in our mouths?
 Like many other things you get it from your parents.

-We’re not born with this bacteria in our mouths, but studies show that parents pass it to their newborns shortly after birth.
-Research has found that parents (particularly mothers) who regularly use xylitol pass significantly less of this bacteria to their children.
+We’re not born with these bacteria in our mouths, but studies show that parents pass them to newborns shortly after birth.
+Research has found that parents (particularly mothers) who regularly use xylitol pass significantly less of these bacteria to their children.

-More studies are needed to confirm the safety of excessive xylitol use in women who are pregnant or breastfeeding, but the low doses needed for cavity prevention are generally considered safe.
+More studies are needed to confirm the safety of high xylitol use in women who are pregnant or breastfeeding, but the low doses needed for cavity prevention are generally considered safe.

-Xylitol can be found in a number of products.
-In addition to the foods we’ve already mentioned, xylitol can appear in toothpaste, mouthwash, cough medicine, chewable tablets, lozenges, oral wipes, and mints.
+Xylitol can be found in a number of products: toothpaste, mouthwash, cough medicine, chewable vitamins and other tablets, lozenges, oral wipes, chewing gum and mints.

-The most common product specifically for cavity prevention is xylitol gum.
-Many dentists swear by it and recommend it to their patients, particularly those at higher risk of tooth decay.
+The most common product specifically intended for cavity prevention is xylitol gum.
+Many dentists recommend it to their patients, particularly those at higher risk of tooth decay.

-The chewing action, coupled with the fact that it stays in your mouth for a longer time, helps further reduce the number of harmful bacteria hanging around your teeth.
+The chewing action, which stimulates saliva production, coupled with the fact that gum stays in your mouth for a longer time than food or a beverage, helps further reduce the number of harmful bacteria hanging around your teeth.
 It’s recommended to chew xylitol gum for at least 5 minutes to get the best results.

-How does the bacteria balance look in your mouth?
+How does the bacterial balance look in your mouth?
 Would you benefit from the use of xylitol?

 The easiest way to find out is to send us a saliva sample.
-We’ll analyze it and give you information about your oral microbiome, a fancy way of saying the bacteria in your mouth.
+We’ll analyze it and give you information about your oral microbiome, the bacteria and other microbes living in your mouth.

-If you have a proliferation of harmful bacteria in your mouth and are already diligent about your dental hygiene, adding xylitol gum or other products to your regime could be a major benefit.
+If you have a buildup of harmful bacteria in your mouth and are already diligent about your dental hygiene, adding xylitol gum or other xylitol products to your regime could be a benefit.
 Send us your sample today to find out!